factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/atomicity/redis-batch-projection.md

 Working with a *Redis batch projection* is **asynchronous** as multiple commands are collected and executed later atomically.

-Other than a transaction, writes that have been registered (but not yet executed) on a redis batch can not be read.
+Other than a transaction, writes registered (but not yet executed) on a Redis batch can not be read.

-A *Redis batch projection* therefore is recommended for projections which
+A *Redis batch projection*, therefore, is recommended for projections which
-- handle very many events and
+- handle a lot of events and
 - don't require reading the current projection state in an event handler.

 *Multiple commands can be sent in a batch using RBatch object in a single network call.
-Command batches allow to reduce the overall execution time of a group of commands.* (Reddision RBatch docs)
+Command batches allow to reduce the overall execution time of a group of commands.* (taken from Reddision RBatch docs)

-For a synchronous alternative which allows access to the projection state during event handling, see [Redis transactional projection]({{<ref "redis-transactional-projections.md">}}).
+For a synchronous alternative that allows access to the projection state during event handling, see [Redis transactional projection]({{<ref "redis-transactional-projections.md">}}).

 ## Configuration